 Meet Employees Where They Are

-The vast majority of employees in our upskilling programs are adult learners who are already part of the workforce.
-Many of them have family obligations—and a lot of people don't go back to school full-time or pursue additional training because they can’t afford the expense or the time off required.
+The vast majority of employees in an Amazon upskilling program are adult learners who are already part of the workforce.
+Many of them have family obligations—and a lot of people don't go back to school full-time or pursue additional training because they can’t afford the expense or the time-off required.

 We fund the education or training and work with local community colleges or training experts to either bring the training into our facilities or make it available virtually, with flexible hours to accommodate work schedules and family obligations.